Linkudo

 In Detail

 Bringing Linkudo back to the web required more than a straightforward rewrite.
 The original Flash version was no longer viable, and the original codebase and gameplay mechanics had effectively been lost.
-The rebuild needed to preserve the simplicity and competitive feel of the original game while making it work for modern web and mobile users.
+The rebuild needed to preserve the simplicity and competitive feel of the original game whilst making it work for modern web and mobile users.

 That meant rethinking both the game‑generation system and the player experience.
-The client provided the visual design direction, while my work covered the full technical build: puzzle generation, APIs, data storage, caching, gameplay logic, theming, share‑card generation, and deployment.
+The client provided the visual design direction, whilst my work covered the full technical build: puzzle generation, APIs, data storage, caching, gameplay logic, theming, share‑card generation, and deployment.

 This created two distinct technical challenges: